LHHegland/if-llm-behavior-ontology/README.md

 The following sections will briefly expand on these foundational IF-LLM elements.

+**Note**
+- IF-LLMs typically separate and process system, developer, and user instructions per the [Instruction and Context Authority Hierarchy](#instruction-and-context-authority-hierarchy).
+This is more evident when using IF-LLMs via Application Programming Interface (APIs) versus web or chat interfaces.
+Meaning, instructions have three layers: system, developer, and user.
+- Instructions and context may come from prompt input, knowledge files (from system architects, solution developers, or users), tool results (including retrieved and generated content), conversation history, and stored memories from other conversations.
+Meaning, user input, knowledge files, and examples are simply three of many important channels for context/grounding, which also include tool results, retrieved and generated content, conversation history, plus stored memories.
+- Examples are critical prompt elements, often called "few-shot examples", that help guide IF-LLMs toward desirable responses.

 More detailed information is available in the [Appendices > IF-LLM Information > Common Model Elements](#common-elements-instructions-context-and-tools).